stas/thesis/chapters/2_architecture.md

 a conversation.

 The way this conversation carry information is through its messages.
-Messages are a separate model in our schema and represent the text users exchange inside a conversation.
+Messages are a separate model in the schema and represent the text users exchange inside a conversation.
 These messages can have replies and attachments.

 While replies also represent messages, attachments are absolutely different.